aws-deepracer-community/deepracer-on-the-spot/README.md

 This script can be used to delete the resources created by the create-base-resources.sh script (and associated template).
 Please be aware that the resource deletion will fail if the S3 bucket created is not empty. delete-base-resources.sh takes a single mandatory parameter, the stack-name, same value as above.

+## get-spot-prices.sh

+This script will check the prices of g4dn, g5, g6 and g6e instances of sizes 2xlarge, 4xlarge and 8xlarge in every AWS region and return the results.
+By default it won't filter the results and will show them ordered by PricePerWorkerHour (i.e. instance price per hour divided by the suggested number of workers the instance can host).
+Using the --help parameter will show supported values for optional parameters.--sort_order can change the order you sort the list by to alternative values, e.g. 'SpotPrice' and --interruption_filter allows you to filter the list, for example if you only want to see instances with an interruption frequency of '<5%'.  to learn more about interruption frequency visit the [AWS Spot Instance Advisor](https://aws.amazon.com/ec2/spot/instance-advisor/)

+To use cd into scripts directory and run `./get-spot-prices.sh --sort_order '<SORT_ORDER>' --interruption_filter '<INTERRUPTION_FILTER>'`

+This example will only show instance with less that 5% chance of being interrupted and ordered by Spot Price ` ./get-spot-prices.sh --sort_order 'SpotPrice' --interruption_filter '<5%'`

 ## Other useful links:

 <li>Track names for DR_WORLD_NAME: https://github.com/aws-deepracer-community/deepracer-race-data/tree/main/raw_data/tracks